 - All participants MUST register for the event using MotorsportReg.com.
 Online registration will be left open until 8:30AM on the day of the event to allow walk-up participants to register, however, they will need to register online.
 Online payment is STRONGLY encouraged but cash/checks will be accepted at the event.

-- SCCA waivers will be signed electronically using mobile devices and SpeedWaiver.
-Visit https://hawaiiislandscca.speedwaiver.com/ to complete and submit your waiver.
+- SCCA Event Day waivers will be signed electronically using “SpeedWaiver” on mobile devices.
+Visit ths link or scan the QR code to complete and submit your waiver.

-- Hawaii County waivers will still need to be completed on paper at the event.
-This waiver needs to be completed and signed once a year so if you have attended a prior event in 2020 you should be all set.
+- Hawaii County Annual waivers will still need to be completed on paper at the event.
+This waiver needs to be completed and signed once a calendar year.

-- Registrants shall be at least 6-feet apart from one another as well as the Chief of Registration and the Chief of Waivers.
+- All Participants shall be at least 6-feet apart from one another as well as the Chief of Registration and the Chief of Waivers during the registration process.

 - The Chief of Waivers will pass out wristbands, manage waivers (both paper and electronic), and enforce social distancing around the Registration area.